-Thank you very much for your interest in this trip.
-If you want to recall them, please use the QR code shown below or use the following link: https://www.itravel.com/select/6523-day-trip-to-the-perito-moreno-glacier
+Thank you for your interest in this trip.
+If you want to revisit this page, use the QR-code shown or use the following link: https://www.itravel.com/select/6523-day-trip-to-the-perito-moreno-glacier

 The Perito Moreno Glacier is a can't-miss experience for those who visit Patagonia.